-Mustazeed, a handsome 2yo son of Territories out of Mejala, from the same black type family as top performers Bahhare, Bahri and plenty of others.
-Full of potential and looks sure to be a most exciting 3yo for his owners!
+Mustazeed is a handsome 3yo son of Territories out of Mejala.
+Full of potential and a most exciting prospect for owners!

-He made his one start for Simon & Ed Crisford before being sent to the sales by his owner HH Sheikh Hamdan Al Maktoum as part of his stud’s annual cull.
-Despite still being a little green and backward for that run, Mustazeed nevertheless performed with credit, travelling well in exalted company that represented a who’s who of the world’s foremost stallions highlighting clearly just how lucky we are to have acquired him.
-The race was won by a well backed, 70,000 guineas Qatar Bloodstock colt, Noman, trained by Hugo Palmer who made the most of his previous experience, beating off some genuine blue bloods including Godolphin’s Folk Magic (a 1.1m guineas Dubawi colt), and, from John Gosden’s yard, Zagato (a 725,000gns son of Frankel), while another Godolphin colt, Castlebar (a 460,000gns son of Invincible Spirit) was a just a couple of places ahead of Mustazeed.
+He made his first start for Simon & Ed Crisford in a 1m 141y maiden at Wolverhampton only ten days before the sales by his owner HH Sheikh Hamdan Al Maktoum as part of his stud’s annual cull.
+Despite still being green and backward, Mustazeed nevertheless performed with credit, travelling well in fairly exalted company that represented a who’s who of the world’s foremost stallions highlighting clearly just how lucky we are to have acquired him.
+The race was won by a well backed, 70,000 guineas Qatar Bloodstock colt, Noman, trained by Hugo Palmer who made the most of his previous experience, beating off some genuine blue bloods including Godolphin’s Folk Magic (a 1.1 million guineas, Dubawi colt), and, from John Gosden’s yard, Zagato (a 725,000gns son of Frankel), while another Godolphin colt, Castlebar (a 460,000gns son of Invincible Spirit) was a just a couple of places ahead of Mustazeed.

-Considering this came a little too soon for our son of Territories, he showed good speed, travelling well in fifth before blowing up as a lack of peak fitness and, indeed, know-how began to tell and he was eased close to home when it became apparent to his jockey he was nowhere near ready to show his best.
+A late foal, considering this race came a little too soon for our son of Territories, he showed good speed, travelling well in fifth before ‘blowing up’ as a lack of peak fitness and, indeed, know-how began to tell and he was eased close to home when it became apparent to his jockey he was nowhere near ready to show his best.
 It is our understanding that the Sheikh’s Stud required the horse to run before the sale as part of their usual modus operandi but the son of Territories was not really ready for this run and had a rushed preparation.
 Aware of this information, we purchased a horse that has immense potential and is expected to make up into a smashing 3yo.
-A really handsome looking colt, he was sent into training with Chris Wall, a shrewd operator who is extremely adept at plotting a winning course and a plan of action was immediately embarked upon.
+A really handsome looking sort, he was sent into training with Chris Wall, a shrewd operator who is extremely adept at plotting a winning course and a plan of action was immediately embarked upon.

 TRAINER – CHRIS WALL